MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

      > **Note**:  The Main Controller's Index Action url path is: **http://localhost:[port]/Main**

 16. In the **Microsoft Edge**, Index page, press the link that leads to the next action.
-     > **Note**:  The Main Controller's StandardWithParameter Action url path is: **http://localhost:[port]/Main/StandardWithParameter?parameter1=Passing%20a%20value%20to%20the%20first%20parameter&parameter2=Passing%20a%20value%20to%20the%20second%20parameter**
+     > **Note**:  The parameter values are shown on the screen, and the Main Controller's StandardWithParameter Action url path is: **http://localhost:[port]/Main/StandardWithParameter?parameter1=Passing%20a%20value%20to%20the%20first%20parameter&parameter2=Passing%20a%20value%20to%20the%20second%20parameter**

 17. In the **Microsoft Edge** window, click **Close**.